emacsorphanage/ov/README.md

 #### ov-spec `(ov-or-ovs)`

-Make a specification list from an overlay or overlay list.
+Make a specification list from an overlay or list of overlays.

 Return: `list ((beginning end buffer (properties)) (beginning end buffer (properties))...)` or `nil`